 Photo credits: Sarah Isaacs, Earthchild Project, No Danger Diaries

-Here are 4 reasons to do your internship with a grassroots non-profit organisation
+Here are 4 reasons to do your internship with a grassroots non-profit organization

 Internships can be hugely valuable; they build CVs, offer opportunities to explore different industries, and can get you the necessary study credits.
-Most companies offer internship positions, and there is a large range of opportunities to choose from in the corporate world, but another, and perhaps better, option is to spend your internship with a non-profit organisation.
-Here’s why an NGO internship, and particularly one with a grassroots organisation, could offer you more value than a corporate one.
+Most companies offer internship positions, and there is a large range of opportunities to choose from in the corporate world, but another, and perhaps better option is to spend your internship with a non-profit organization.
+Here’s why an NGO internship, and particularly one with a grassroots organization, could offer you more value than a corporate one.

 1. Making an impact

 The obvious benefit from interning for an NGO is that you’ll be contributing to a social or environmental cause.
 Your time and efforts will help achieve something worthwhile, and that can be hugely rewarding.
 Depending on the type of organization and the nature of your work, you might see your work pay off; projects reaching their funding goals, structures built, trees planted, and lives changed.
 And that is a priceless experience.
 It’s important to note that the fact that you’re working towards a cause instead of a profit in no way means that your work experience will be less in-depth or challenging – or less valuable for your future career.
 In fact, the opposite can be true.